Praktiker: Former subsidiaries still using Praktiker name

-In Turkey, Praktiker initially closed the 9 stores after it failed to find a buyer.
-Later stores were bought by Uygulama Yapı Marketleri Inc. and were reopened, followed by the opening of new stores.
+In Turkey, Praktiker initially closed its 9 stores after failing to find a buyer.
+In 2014, the stores were acquired by Uygulama Yapı Marketleri, which reopened existing stores and launched new locations.

 Former subsidiaries

-The three Luxembourgian "bâtiself" stores in Foetz, Strassen and Ingeldorf were sold in October 2013.
-Now the bâtiself stores were rebranded and are not anymore related to the Praktiker brand.
+In Luxembourg, the three "bâtiself" stores in Foetz, Strassen and Ingeldorf were sold in October 2013.
+These stores were rebranded and are no longer associated with the Praktiker brand.

-In Ukraine, the first store was opened on November 29, 2007 in Donetsk, three more opened in Lviv, Mykolaiv and Kyiv.
-The stores were sold on February 11, 2014 to Ukrainian investor Kreston Guarantee Group.
+In Ukraine, the first store opened on November 29, 2007, in Donetsk, followed by additional locations in Lviv, Mykolaiv and Kyiv.
+The stores were sold on February 11, 2014, to Ukrainian investor Kreston Guarantee Group.
 The network was rebranded in 2017 as Leroy Merlin.

-Praktiker Romania S.R.L. which operated 27 stores in Romania, was sold to Search Chemicals in February 2014,.
-In 2017, 20 stores were bought by Kingfisher plc, and rebranded as Brico Dépôt.
+Praktiker Romania S.R.L., which operated 27 stores in Romania, was sold to Search Chemicals, in February 2014.

+In 2017, 20 stores were acquired by Kingfisher plc and rebranded as Brico Dépôt.

 The 24 Praktiker stores in Poland were sold to Papag AG in March 2014.
-However the group was declared bankrupted in 2017, and all the stores were closed, part of the former Praktiker stores are now part of the Castorama network detained by Kingfisher.
+However, the group was declared bankrupt in 2017 and all stores were closed.
+Some former Praktiker stores are now part of the Castorama network operated by Kingfisher.

-In Albania, the first store was opened on October 30, 2009 in Tirana.
-It was closed on November 30, 2011 due to the restructuring.
+In Albania, the first store opened on October 30, 2009, in Tirana.
+It was closed on November 30, 2011, due to restructuring.

-In Moldova, the company had planned to open a store in 2009 in Chişinău, but it was canceled later.
+In Moldova, the company planned to open a store in 2009 in Chişinău, but this was later canceled.